Skip to content

 describe what you see in this image

-To get the sound from the speaker we need to connect it to power supply 9volt, so when I connect it clicks sound appeared, we checked all the parts of the circuit and we didn't find any shorts or problems, so I complet check the voice:
+To get the sound from the speaker we need to connect it to power supply 9volt, so when I connect it clicks sound appeared, we checked all the parts of the circuit and we didn't find any shorts or problems, so I complet check the sound:

 describe what you see in this image